AffectAnalysisGroup/PyAFAR/resources/readme/output_format.md

 ![pyafar_pipeline](../images/pyafar_pipeline.JPG)

-PyAFAR outputs a CSV file with following columns:
+PyAFAR outputs a CSV (or JSON) file with following columns (or fields):

 - `Frame`: Frame number in the input video